European shares hit highest level in nearly two months, helped by tech rally

 The news will likely underscore expectations the Swedish company could be well placed to benefit from current turmoil surrounding market leader Huawei.

-Fragrance and flavor maker Givaudan was not far behind, falling 3.5 percent after it said its weaker-than-expected net income in 2018 was hit by higher financing costs and foreign currency losses.
+Fragrance and flavour maker Givaudan was not far behind, falling 3.5 percent after it said its weaker-than-expected net income in 2018 was hit by higher financing costs and foreign currency losses.
+(Reporting by Josephine Mason Editing by Gareth Jones)